 ADC operational reimbursement (OR) enables an Issuer to partially recover costs incurred in reissuing Cards and for enhanced monitoring of compromised and/or potentially compromised Mastercard Accounts associated with an ADC Event.
-ADC fraud recovery (FR) enables an Issuer to recover partial incremental magnetic-stripe (POS 90) and/or Hybrid POS Terminal unable to process (POS 80) counterfeit fraud losses associated with an ADC Event.
-Mastercard determines ADC operational reimbursement and ADC fraud recovery.

-Mastercard may invoke OR, or OR and FR (OR and FR together, the "reimbursement component"), for an ADC Event impacting 30,000 Mastercard Accounts or more.
-Participation in the reimbursement component of the ADC Program is optional for Issuers on a calendar year basis.
-Annually, each Issuer may choose to participate in the reimbursement component for the next following calendar year.
-An Issuer must choose to participate in the reimbursement component to be eligible to receive OR and/or FR with respect to an ADC Event that Mastercard deems to have occurred during that calendar year.
+Mastercard may invoke OR for an ADC Event impacting 30,000 Mastercard Accounts or more.
 For purposes of this section 10.6.3, Mastercard generally deems an ADC Event to occur in the year in which Mastercard publishes an initial ADC Alert to impacted Issuers concerning the ADC Event.
 Mastercard reserves the right, however, to determine that an ADC Event occurred in a year other than the year in which Mastercard published an initial ADC Alert to impacted Issuers concerning the ADC Event.